-There are some specific rules about fraternizing in the Army, which has been updated in recent years to define what's acceptable and what isn't clear.
-The goal isn't to discourage soldiers from having any interpersonal relationships, or to prevent team-building among units, but to avoid unfair treatment and the appearance of unfair treatment between an officer or NCO and his subordinates.
+The Army—and all branches of the military—maintain specific rules about fraternizing.
+The policy has been updated in throughout the years to reflect and better define acceptable and unacceptable relationships.
+The goal is not to discourage soldiers from having any interpersonal relationships, or to prevent team-building among units, but to avoid unfair treatment and the appearance of unfair treatment between an officer or NCO and his subordinates.

-Part of the challenge of writing and understanding the Army's policy is that "fraternizing" is sometimes used to mean an inappropriate or prohibited relationship, when in fact, all three are different.
+Part of the challenge of writing and understanding the Army's policy is that "fraternizing" is sometimes used to mean an inappropriate or prohibited relationship when all three are different.

 Relationships to Avoid in the Army